Sodium Metal Reactions with Inorganic and Organic Compounds

 2Na(s) + H2S(g) → Na2S(s) + H2(g)

-Sodium and organic compounds reactions
+Reactions of Sodium metal and organic compounds

 Sodium reacts with acidic organic compounds such as alkynes with acidic hydrogen, alcohols, phenol, carboxylic acids and most times hydrogen gas is produced too during the reactions.